garryguzy/g/README.md

 g
 =

 g lib for javascript function extend

+A Test